Hou Hsiao-hsien: Feature films

 Hou has directed a total of 18 feature films, of which he has written 11.

 Cute Girl (1980)

 Hou's first film as a director, as well as writer, was Cute Girl (1980) or Lovable You, a relatively formulaic romantic comedy (prevalent in Taiwan at the time) starring Kenny Bee, Anthony Chan and Feng Fei-fei.
 The film was primarily devised as a vehicle for Bee and Feng, who were popular pop-stars in Hong Kong and Taiwan, respectively, at the time.
-Hou would later collaborate with both Bee and Fong later on in his next feature film, Cheerful Wind (1981).
+Hou would later collaborate with both Bee and Feng later on in his next feature film, Cheerful Wind (1981).
 Although the film was shot in a more commercial style unlike his later work, film critic and writer David Bordwell stated that Cute Girl and the rest of Hou's early films "show [Hou] developing, in almost casual ways, techniques of staging and shooting that will become his artistic hallmarks."